codeslayer-787/reading-notes/README.md

 - ***Effort is KEY!***

-In the words of an unknon phylosopist:
+In the words of an unknown phylosopist:
 >Git 'er Done!

 Want to know more?
 Visit: